-Joining Bolden in the history-making Filipinas are team captain Tahnai Annis, co-captain Hali Long, goalkeepers Olivia McDaniel and Inna Palacios, striker Quinley Quezada, centerback Dominique Randle, midfielder Camille Rodriguez, as well as new midfielder recruits Sara Eggesvik, Jaclyn Sawicki, Kaya Hawkinson, defenders Maya Alcantara and Chantelle Maniti, and centerback Jessika Cowart.
+Joining Bolden in the history-making in asean football, Filipinas are team captain Tahnai Annis, co-captain Hali Long, goalkeepers Olivia McDaniel and Inna Palacios, striker Quinley Quezada, centerback Dominique Randle, midfielder Camille Rodriguez, as well as new midfielder recruits Sara Eggesvik, Jaclyn Sawicki, Kaya Hawkinson, defenders Maya Alcantara and Chantelle Maniti, and centerback Jessika Cowart.

 In earlier interviews, Stajcic said his coaching and conditioning staff had to work on an eclectic mix of talents in such a short period and amid various pandemic restrictions.
 A number of the team members were pro squad players who flew in from Sweden, Japan, Spain and Cyprus, and the rest were aligned with schools and college teams.
 A few were discovered in a recruitment camp that was held in California (the Philippines was on pandemic lockdown at the time).

 During the awarding ceremony on victory night, Stajcic encouraged young boys and girls to aspire to be like this champion lineup: “Anyone can play—tall or short, it doesn’t matter what color you are, or what religion you have.
 It doesn’t matter how rich or poor you are.
 That’s why it’s the world game and it’s spread in the Philippines tonight.”